Department of Agriculture and Water Resources, May 2013

 The department also developed a discussion paper for public consultation, as part of the review process.
 The discussion paper was released in November 2012 for a 6 week public consultation period although submissions were received and accepted until 11 January 2013.

-The discussion paper, submissions to the review and a stakeholder consultation report summarising the issues raised in stakeholder submissions are available on the stakeholder consultation page.
+The discussion paper, submissions to the review and a stakeholder consultation report summarising the issues raised in stakeholder submissions are available on the

 Technical and implementation reviews

 A technical review of the science and economics that underpin the harvest strategy policy and harvest strategy settings was completed with funding from the Fisheries Research and Development Corporation and the department.

 ABARES summarised the various technical reviews that are listed below, along with other relevant research, such as management strategy evaluation and risk-based approaches to data-poor species.
 The technical overview highlights key conclusions that are relevant to the policy review.